nikhiltelase/satpuda_school/9th Class/day4/day4.md

 ### What about Servo Motors?

 Servo motors have a small driver circuit built inside them!
 That's why we can connect our small SG90 servo directly to the NodeMCU.
 The internal circuit handles the power management for us.

-*[Image Placeholder: Prompt: "A photo of an L298N motor driver module, a common type used in hobby robotics."]*

 ## 5. Hands-on Activity: Controlling a Servo Motor